danialfarid/ng-file-upload/README.md

     // could be an array or single file depending on ngf-multiple and ngf-keep values. ngf-change="upload($files, $file, $newFiles, $duplicateFiles, $event)"
-    // called when files are selected, dropped, or cleared ng-model-options="{updateOn: {'change', 'click', 'drop', 'paste'}, allowInvalid: false, debounce: 0}" // angular
+    // called when files are selected, dropped, or cleared ng-model-options="{updateOn: 'change click drop paste', allowInvalid: false, debounce: 0}" // angular
     // model options.
 You can disable resetting on 'click' (old ngf-reset-on-click option),
     // updating on some other events like 'paste', allowing invalid files in the model and
     // debouncing the model update to the later time in miliseconds.
 See angular ng-model-options for more info.